dfsp-spirit/NeuroFormats.jl/README.md

 ### License

-NeuroFormats is published under the GPL v3, see the [LICENSE file](./LICENSE) for the full license.
+NeuroFormats is free software published under the GPL v3, see the [LICENSE file](./LICENSE) for the full license.

 ### Unit tests and continuous integration